Skip to main navigationSkip to main content

 The University of Southampton operates a fair admission policy and is committed to equal access and opportunity.
 The data contained within the Transparency Information Notice highlights areas where we have more work to do in realising our ambitions.

-More generally, we have committed ourselves to achieving stretching targets on access and attainment in our Access and Participation Plan agreed with the Office for Students (OfS).
+More generally, we have committed ourselves to achieving stretching targets on access and attainment in our current Access and Participation Plan.
+Our 2024-28 Access and Participation, agreed by the Office for Students (OfS), builds on these ambitions towards equality of opportunity and an inclusive world for all.

 Useful Downloads